 Alternative Investment Funds (AIFs) in GIFT City

 Alternative Investment Funds (AIFs) pool money from sophisticated and high-net-worth investors.
-They invest this money in less liquid assets, like private equity, venture capital, distressed assets, or complex trading strategies.
+They invest this money in less liquid assets, like private equity, venture capital, distressed assets or in complex trading strategies.
 At present, there are about 200 AIFs registered in GIFT City managing billions of dollars worth of funds, including NRIs.

 There are two kinds of AIFs in GIFT City: Inbound funds and Outbound funds.
 The inbound funds invest in Indian equities, and the outbound funds invest in foreign equities.